Skills for career development

 This degree will develop your research skills if you want to go on to further study.

-*Please note that the BA (Honours) Childhood and Youth Studies is not recognised as a professional youth work qualification by the National Youth Agency (NYA) on behalf of the Joint Negotiating Committee (JNC) for England, the ETS Advisory Committee for Wales, the North/South Education and Training Standards Committee for Youth Work in Ireland and the Standards Council for CLD for Scotland.
+This course is not recognised as a professional youth work qualification by the National Youth Agency (NYA) on behalf of the Joint Negotiating Committee (JNC) for England, the ETS Advisory Committee for Wales, the North/South Education and Training Standards Committee for Youth Work in Ireland and the Standards Council for CLD for Scotland.

 Many graduate-level jobs are open to graduates of any discipline, particularly in business, finance, management consultancy and the public sector.
 Some careers may require further study, training and/or work experience beyond your degree.